ajay1214/ajay1214/README.md

 ###

-<p align="left">🎓 I'm a undergraduate student of NIT Warangal. <br>🎯 I'm currently aspiring for Software Engineer<br>📈 I'm skilled in C++, C, Data structures and Algorithms.
+<p align="left">🎓 A B.Tech graduate from NIT Warangal and currently pursuing M.Tech in Computer Science and Engineering at NIT Hamirpur. <br>🎯 I'm currently aspiring for Software Engineer<br>📈 I'm skilled in C++, C, Data structures and Algorithms.
 I've solved over 500+ coding problems of DSA.
 Plus, I've played with in making websites using MERN Stack.</p>

 ###